 - Facilitating contacts with foreign Scouts and Scouters

 - Broadcasting information on international Scouting happenings

 - Offering support and resources for SHAC Scouts and Scouters who are interested in participating in International Scouting.

 Here is a list of activities that packs or troops can do to become more aware of international Scouting:

 - Make sure all Scouts and Scouters wear the World Crest in the right position on their uniform to show their membership in the world Scouting family.

-- Encourage Scouts and Scouters to participate in the International Jamboree on the Internet (JOTI) during the third weekend of October.
+- Encourage Scouts and Scouters to participate in the International Jamboree on the Internet (JOTI) and Jamboree-on-the-Air (JOTA) during the third weekend of October.

 - Find out about Messengers of Peace and initiate a project.

 - Work on the World Conservation Award.
 Find out about a conservation project in another country and help the Scouts of that country (e.g., turtle project).

 - Hold an international night and learn about Scouting in another country.
 Ask parents in the unit from another country to help.